 She stopped thinking about killing herself that day.

-It doesn't really matter that I can't specifically remember this day.
-Perhaps it wasn't even me but some other boy from the neighborhood who brought Lauren her glasses that day.
-While she swears it was me Lauren's memory may be playing tricks on her.
-What matters is somebody did an ordinary kindness for Lauren that day and it ended up playing a significant role in her young life by serving as some sort of talisman of hope for her.
+It doesn’t really matter that I can’t specifically remember this day.
+Perhaps it wasn’t even me but some other boy from the neighborhood who brought Lauren her glasses that day.
+While she swears it was me Lauren’s memory may be playing tricks on her.
+What matters is somebody did an ordinary kindness for Lauren that day and it ended up playing a significant role in her young life by serving as some sort of talisman of hope.
 A kindness that would inspire her with strength to hang on and which she would remember for years.

 Or, maybe, if you are as lucky as I was, you will sit down to coffee in a supermarket with a kind-of-friend and she will tell you.